PavelShep/PavelShep/README.md

 **Talking about Personal Stuffs:**

 - 🔭 I’m studying in the university
-- 🌱 I’m currently learning Ruby on Rails 7
+- 🌱 I’m currently learning HTML, CSS, Javascript and Ruby on Rails
 - 👯 Part of Developer Community
 - 💬 Ask me about anything, Would love to answer them ✌
 - 📝[Portfolio](https://pavelshep.github.io/CV/)